SaaS Marketing Agencies: How to Choose One That Builds Pipeline in 2026

 When Should a SaaS Company Hire a Marketing Agency vs. Build In-House?

 Hire an agency when you need specialist range quickly, when the motion is still being figured out, or when a single hire cannot cover strategy, paid, content, and operations at once.
 Build in-house when the motion is stable, the work needs daily ownership, and institutional product knowledge matters more than breadth.
 Most companies end up with a blend, and the decision is less about cost than about what stage the marketing function is in.
+Five factors separate the two:

 Users in Reddit and community discussions often ask how to get agency-level range without handing their category to a team that does not understand it.
 The honest answer is that the two are separable: you can hire an agency for specialist execution while keeping strategy and product narrative in-house, or hire a fractional lead for direction while your team executes.
 What breaks is buying “full service” from a generalist and assuming they will absorb SaaS context they have never had.
 Match the model to the specific gap, not to a package name.